em00k/pisend/README.md

  sends keys to NextPi console (useful for controlling running apps like ModPi)

+.pisend -r to empty 512 bytes to $c000 fron the uart buffer

  You must .pisend -q before .pisend -U as this will set an internal register.

 .pisend -U